-Financial conduct risks, and situations involving fraud or some type of financial crime, are amongst the most confronting that any business can face.
+Financial misconduct, and situations involving fraud or risk of financial crime, are amongst the most confronting that any business can face.
 Resolving such cases successfully requires a blend of regulatory expertise, calm and thorough forensic strategy, and industry knowledge.

-Gary’s expertise covers a range of financial services regulatory matters (investigations, compliance advice, enforcement and civil disputes) including Financial Markets Authority and securities claims, credit contract & consumer finance problems, Serious Fraud Office cases, banking and insurance mis-selling, Company directors’ duties or misconduct, Anti-Money Laundering (AML) and anti-bribery & corruption (ABC).
+Gary’s expertise covers a range of financial services regulatory matters (investigations, compliance advice, enforcement and civil disputes) including Financial Markets Authority (securities) claims, credit contract & consumer finance problems, Serious Fraud Office cases, banking and insurance mis-selling, company directors’ duties or misconduct, Anti-Money Laundering (AML) and anti-bribery & corruption (ABC).

 Gary is widely regarded as New Zealand’s leading AML lawyer, having worked in this field since the legislation was being shaped in 2007 and, before that, in England.
-He has assisted over 120 AML/CFT reporting entities ranging across the financial industry – from multi-national banks to card issuers, credit lenders, fund managers, forex, fin-tech & remittance firms.
+He has assisted over 150 AML/CFT reporting entities across a wide financial range – from multi-national banks to card issuers, credit lenders, fund managers, forex, fin-tech & small remittance firms.
 He does not approach AML issues subject to the views of any sub-sector, and so his perspective is respected by financial institutions and by the AML Supervisors (DIA, FMA and Reserve Bank) alike.

 The Financial Markets Conduct Act and other laws since the GFC give regulators powerful new tools.
 Consequently, fraud, securities and trading breaches, corporate governance, bribery, sanctions and financial crime compliance has leapt to the top of boardroom agendas.
 Gary integrates representation in enforcement action or investigations with advisory work to keep firms out of trouble, and assists clients in developing relationships and licensing/approval strategies with their regulators.

-Gary is a director of ACAMS Australasia (local chapter of the global financial crime professional body), and is the International Bar Association’s New Zealand Officer for its Anti-Corruption division.
-He has been recommended by the Who’s Who Legal guide for fraud and asset recovery, and by Benchmark Litigation for regulatory investigations.
+Gary is a director of ACAMS Australasia (local chapter of global financial crime professional body), and the International Bar Association’s New Zealand Officer for its Anti-Corruption division.
+He is a NZ Law Society delegate to the Ministry of Justice AML/CFT Phase 2 Technical Advisory Group.
+Gary has been recommended by the Who’s Who Legal guide for fraud and asset recovery, and by Benchmark Litigation for regulatory investigations.

 KEY CASES AND EXPERIENCE includes: